RCStep/CSSG/README.md

 ![Alt text](CSSG_gui.png?raw=true)

-Aggressor and python scripts to generate beacon shellcode
+CSSG is an aggressor and python script used to more easlity generate and format beacon shellcode

 Generates beacon stageless shellcode with exposed exit method, additional formatting, encryption, encoding, compression, multiline output, etc

-**shellcode transforms are done in the order they are listed in the menu**
+**shellcode transforms are generally performed in descending menu order**

+---

 **Requirements:**
 The optional AES encryption option uses a python script in the /assets folder